alexewerlof/ja/README.md

 ```

 * Each line simply contains a URL and a local file name.
+* Currently you need to specify each file explicitly.
+It's not possible to fetch a whole directory.
 * The local file name can contain a path.
 * The local file name path is relative to the current directory where the `.ja` file is located.
 * For security reasons no absolute path is allowed.